pip-services/pip-services-docs/content/en/toolkit/recipes/cassandra/_index.md

 **getListByIds()**

 This method can be used to extract one or more records.
-It accepts a list of ids as input and returns a list containing the extracted records.
+It accepts a list of ids as an input and returns a list containing the extracted records.
 The example below explains its usage:

 {{< tabsection >}}
   {{< include "./__code21_node.md" >}}